EdgarMerger/SiemensEDA_Python_Interface/xpedition_fablink/README.md

 python mpy.py
 ```

-This is the tool to be used for Fablink (when makepy.py from within mp.py is passed with no arguments)
+This is the tool to be used for Fablink (when makepy.py from within mp.py is passed with no arguments).
+Xepedition Fablink uses same COM object classes as Xpedition Layout does.

 ![Fablink](images/COM-Library-Xpedition-Layout.jpg)